 1. Christmas Jammies & Lights

-We exchange new pajamas (or comfy clothes/ hoodies/ sweats/ robes), wear them to get donuts at a favorite local 24/7 donut shop, and drive around to look at lights.
+We exchange new pajamas (or comfy clothes/ hoodies/ sweats/ robes – whatever sounds cozy), wear them to get donuts at a favorite local 24/7 donut shop, and drive around to look at lights.

 2. Advent Jesus Storybook Ornaments

-We read one story per day from the Jesus Storybook Bible, and hang the ornament is a highlight for sure.
-I have an old handmade set.
+We read one story per day from the Jesus Storybook Bible, and hanging the ornament is a highlight for sure.
+I have an old handmade set that my mom made for us years ago.
 Every year, at least one ornament breaks and we either skip that story because we’re behind 😂 or a big kid makes a replacement.

-There is a cute ornament set on Amazon that isn’t crazy expensive & perfectly coordinates with the Jesus Storybook Bible readings.
+There is a cute ornament set on Amazon that isn’t crazy expensive and perfectly coordinates with the Jesus Storybook Bible readings.
+If you’re starting this tradition from scratch, I’d totally recommend grabbing that set!

 Here is my longer post about this tradition.